 Associate Teaching Professor, Information Networking Institute

-Prior to joining CMU, David held academic appointments at Stanford University and University of Illinois at Urbana-Champaign.
+Prior to joining CMU, David held teaching faculty appointments at Stanford University and University of Illinois at Urbana-Champaign.
 At UIUC, he was recognized with the George Anner Excellence in Undergraduate Teaching Award and the Engineering Council Outstanding Advising Award.

 David grew up in Sydney, Australia, and spent his undergraduate years in Toronto.
 Besides a seven year stint in Champaign, Illinois, he has called the Bay Area home since 2003.
 David is based at CMU in Silicon Valley.

 Interests: machine learning, artificial intelligence, information security, and computer systems and networks.

 B.A.Sc.
 Engineering Science, University of Toronto, 2003